MiloBuwalda/uva-prog-c/40 Problem sets/10 Problem set 1/10 Standard Edition.md

   greedy algorithm is one “that always takes the best immediate, or local, solution while finding an answer.
-Greedy algorithms find the overall, or globally, optimal solution for some optimization problems, but may find less-than-optimal solutions for some instances of other problems.”6
+Greedy algorithms find the overall, or globally, optimal solution for some optimization problems, but may find less-than-optimal solutions for some instances of other problems.” [^6]

   What’s all that mean?
 Well, suppose that a cashier owes a customer some change and on that cashier’s belt are levers that dispense quarters, dimes, nickels,